Collection Spotlight

 component on the logic board.

-Other than dropping the floppy, it also did away with built-n SCSI, something the Mac had since the Macintosh Plus in 1986.
-The Lombard PowerBook G3 would be the last Mac with it built in, and built in SCSI on the Mac died in 2000 when Apple introduced the Pismo Powerbook G3.
-However, there was an option on higher end B&W G3s for a SCSi PCI card, but this ate up a precious expansion card slot.
+Other than dropping the floppy, it also did away with built-in SCSI, something the Mac had since the Macintosh Plus in 1986.
+The Lombard PowerBook G3 would be the last Mac with SCSI built in, and built-in SCSI on the Mac died in 2000 when Apple introduced the Pismo Powerbook G3.
+However, there was an option on higher end B&W G3s for a SCSI PCI card, but this ate up a precious expansion card slot.

 Ports on the B&W G3One thing I should note is that there was a silent revision for this machine.
 The earlier motherboards used a lower quality IDE controller for the hard drives (the optical/Zip drive used a separate controller, which was better quality).
 If you used a master/slave configuration on the primary controller, you could end up with corrupted data.
 The Revision 2 motherboards fixed this.
 You can tell the difference between the two boards because the 2nd revision's IDE chip (located by the PCI card openings) has "402" on it.
 The Rev. 2 machines also shipped with a different drive bracket for the first hard drive bay (there are three of them in the machine), which allowed it to hold two drives, one on top of the other, and a double connector IDE cable.